Keyboard shortcuts

 In-place Updates

-In-place updates do not provide observable side effects, but they do provide a way to efficiently update an array in-place, with the guarantee that the cost is proportional to the size of the value(s) being written, not the size of the full array.
+In-place updates do not produce observable side effects, but they provide a way to update an array efficiently — the cost is proportional to the size of the value(s) being written, not the size of the full array.

-The a with [i] = v language construct, and derived forms, performs an in-place update.
-The compiler verifies that the original array (a) is not used on any execution path following the in-place update.
-This involves also checking that no alias of a is used.
-Generally, most language constructs produce new arrays, but some (slicing) create arrays that alias their input arrays.
+The a with [i] = v construct (and its derived forms) performs an in-place update.
+The compiler verifies that the original array a is not used on any execution path following the update, and that no alias of a is used either.
+Most language constructs produce fresh arrays with no aliases; slicing is the main exception — a slice aliases its source.

 a with [i] = a[i] + x

-If an asterisk is present at any point inside a tuple parameter type, the parameter as a whole is considered consuming.
-For example:
+If a * appears anywhere inside a tuple parameter type, the whole parameter is considered consuming:

 For bulk in-place updates with multiple values, use the scatter function from the prelude.